We are diverse at Vector Marketing Canada.

 Diego Gramajo - Defense Attorney in Criminal Law

 Université de Montréal

-Biology undergrad at York University, MBA from the University of Toronto’s Rotman School of Management and then a PhD in Marketing (consumer behavior) from the University of Minnesota
+Biology undergrad York University, MBA University of Toronto's Rotman School of Management, PhD in Marketing (consumer behavior) University of Minnesota

 "The nature of the work made the connection between reward and effort very clear.
 As a result, I became a more responsible and professional person during my time with Vector.
 I learned about the importance of making a good first impression and the value of hard work for both the extrinsic and intrinsic rewards that hard work brings."